MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-monitor-quality.md

 # Quality of Experience Review Guide

-The [Quality of Experience Review Guide](https://aka.ms/qerguide) has a set of activities that assess and provide remediation guidance in key areas that have the greatest impact on improving the user experience, as illustrated below.
+The [Quality of Experience Review Guide](https://aka.ms/qerguide) includes a set of activities that assess and provide remediation guidance in key areas that have the greatest impact on improving the user experience, as illustrated below.

 ![The key areas to examine during a Quality of Experience Review: audio, reliability, and user survey results.](media/plan-my-service-management-image2.png "The key areas to examine during a Quality of Experience Review: audio, reliability, and user survey results.")